 The audit addressed these questions by considering:

-The audit evaluated 35 intersections and found up to a 21 per cent decrease in injury crashes in the five years after installation compared with the five years before installation.
-The audit report is available here.
+The audit also considered the evaluation of 35 intersections where a fixed camera had been installed, which found up to a 21% decrease in injury crashes in the five years after installation.

 More information on the Speed Camera Audit is available in the FAQs.